A1X5H04/quizzapp/README.md

 1. Upto 25 Categories
 2. Three Difficulty Modes: Easy, Medium and Hard
 3. Two types: true/false and multiple choice question
-4. Multiple GameModes: Casual, Time Rush and Round
+4. Multiple Game Modes: Casual, Time Rush and Round
 5. Choose how many questions you want: from 1 (default is 5) to 50 questions
 6. LeaderBoard Screen